-- Impairment of human reproductive health.
+- Deterioration of human reproductive health.

 - Increased risk of intrauterine growth retardation and malformations such as cryptorchidism, hypospadias and polythelia.

-Now yes, these are some of the possible adverse effects that endocrine disruptors have on human health:
+Now, these are some of the possible adverse effects that endocrine disruptors have on human health:

-What are disruptive substances?
+What are the disruptive substances?

 Next, I show you the chemical groups to which these substances belong, many of which are in our homes:

-How do we expose ourselves to endocrine disruptors?
+How are we exposed to endocrine disruptors?